-Categorizing your inventory into priority groups can help you understand which you need to order more of and more frequently, and which are important to your business but may be costly and move more slowly.
+Categorizing your inventory into priority groups can help you understand which items you need to order more of and more frequently, and which are important to your business but may cost more and move more slowly.
 Experts typically suggest segregating your inventory into A, B and C groups.
 Items in the A group are higher-ticket items that you need fewer of.
-Items in the C category are lower-cost items whose inventory turns over quickly.
-The B group is what's left – those items that are moderately priced and move out the door more slowly than C items but more quickly than A items.
+Items in the C category are lower-cost items that turn over quickly.
+The B group is what's in between: items that are moderately priced and move out the door more slowly than C items but more quickly than A items.

 2. Track all product information.

-Make sure that you keep a record of the product information you have for items in your inventory.
-Information should include SKUs, barcode data, suppliers, countries of origin and lot numbers.
-You may also consider tracking the cost of each item over time so you're aware of factors that may change the cost, like scarcity and seasonality.
+Make sure to keep records of the product information for items in your inventory.
+This information should include SKUs, barcode data, suppliers, countries of origin and lot numbers.
+You might also consider tracking the cost of each item over time so you're aware of factors that may change the cost, like scarcity and seasonality.

-Editor's Note: Need help with managing your business's inventory?
-Fill out the questionnaire below to have our vendor partners contact you with information.
+Editor's note: Need help managing your business's inventory?
+Fill out the questionnaire below to have our vendor partners contact you with information on inventory management software.